prpande/niit-fsd/C5-Basic Programs using JavaScript/S1-JavaScriptIntro-2009/ReadMe.md

 ## JavaScript Data Types

-- Data types categorize values and determine how they can be manipulated.
+- Data types categorize values and determine how they can be manipulated
 - JavaScript has two main categories of data types: **primitive data types** and **reference data types**.

 ### Primitive Data Types